georchestra/geofence/georchestra.md

 These LDAP attributes now become available in geofence.

-Making a rule

-See [Rules](https://github.com/geosolutions-it/geofence/wiki/General-concepts#rules) for general information on how to create Rules in Geofence.

-Additionally, it is possible to create one rule that restricts access to an area specified in the Metadata field of each user.
+Now, to create a rule that restricts access to an area specified in the Metadata field of each user:

 1. Create an ALLOW rule for the desired service, layer,..
-Do not specify a user.
+Do not specify a user,
-2. Open the 'Layer Details' form
+2. Open the 'Layer Details' form,
 3. In the 'Allowed Area Metadata Field' textbox, fill in the name of the metadata field that contains the correct geometry (not including the 'metadata.' prefix here).

-To go further, a recommended reading is the [official documentation](https://github.com/georchestra/geofence/blob/master/README.markdown).